Yaakoub-Bourekba/TransportBookingSystem/README.md

  ## 📌 Notes

-Future improvements could include a mobile-friendly version or SMS notifications for trip confirmations.
+.Future improvements could include a mobile-friendly version or SMS notifications for trip confirmations.
-The system can be expanded to support intercity transport or ride-sharing services.
+.The system can be expanded to support intercity transport or ride-sharing services.

 ---